 As The People Skills Coach™, I often coach leaders, managers, and technical professionals on steps to move from bluntness to helpful honesty.
-For people who are inspired by logic to change their behavior, here are 6 smart logical reasons why bluntness bombs out.
+For people who are inspired by logic to change their behavior, here are 6 smart logical reasons why being blunt bombs out.

 6 Logical People Skills Reasons Bluntness Bombs Out

 - No Warm-Up.
 Picture your bluntness as very cold water.
 If you push someone into a cold swimming pool, they remember the shock.
 If you let them wade in, they adjust to the temperature and function well.
-If you want people to hear and embrace your message, don’t shock them with bluntness.
+So, if you want people to hear and embrace your message, don’t shock them with being blunt.

 - Punching Dulls the Brain.
 Punching bags are not known for their performance.
 They hang and swing.
 If you are blunt to effect a change, those you verbally punch may swing away from you.
 They are not likely to understand your message or change behavior.

-- Bluntness builds barriers.
-Communication is for connection.
-Bluntness can create a busy signal — a barrier — between communicator and listener.
-If someone isn’t listening, your message essentially bombs out.
+- Being blunt builds barriers.
+Yet, communication is for connection.
+Being blunt can create a busy signal — a barrier — between communicator and listener.
+Because the other person isn’t listening, your message essentially bombs out.

-- Bluntness undermines respect and credibility.
+- Being blunt undermines respect and credibility.
 The strength of the message is weakened by the rudeness of the approach.
 Who is going to respect and believe the message delivered by a blunt oaf?

 - Bluntness breaks bonds.
 Most people aren’t hermits.
 They interact and build bonds with others to survive and thrive.
 Bluntness may get your words out but it bombs out by breaking important bonds.
 It may even create vengeful feelings and start a verbal war.

 - Bluntness focuses on your needs and overlooks others.
 It screams selfishness.
 It lacks emotional intelligence.
 It’s no wonder that bluntness turns others off.